Lija, Converted Town House

-We are delighted to present this imposing 140-year old townhouse located in the village core of Lija.
+An imposing 140-year old townhouse located in Lija’s village core.
 The five-bedroom property is one of Malta’s most spectacular private homes, which has been carefully maintained by the same family for three generations.

-Serene and charming, the private walled garden is encircled by leafy citrus plants, tall trees, stone pathways, a koi fish pond, ornamental water feature, car port and underground, a pristine cellar the size of the property with ample rooms for a home gym, cinema, wine cellar or kids playroom.
+Serene and charming, the private walled garden is encircled by leafy citrus plants, tall trees, stone pathways, a koi fish pond, an ornamental water feature, car port with ample space for an interconnecting lock-up garage accommodating 3/4 cars and underground a pristine cellar the size of the property with ample rooms for a home gym, cinema, wine cellar or kids playroom.

 This property presents a wonderful opportunity to curate a grand family home in the heart of the village core.
 The quintessential Maltese features within serve as a reminder to the impeccable craftsmanship of this home’s original period.